heathack-org/HeatHack-Guide/front-matter/about.md

 ::::{grid}
 :::{grid-item}
 :columns: 8

- HeatHack is a group of community volunteers that helps churches and other community groups understand how to heat their buildings better.
-We started in and around Edinburgh in Scotland with groups that were cold but had high gas bills.
+HeatHack is a Scottish Charitable Incorporated Organisation regulated by the Office of the Scottish Charity Regulator, registration SC054622.

+Helping people improve their heating controls is a big part of what we do - our prize find so far is a modern building that had been heated 24/7 for 10 years accidentally - but we also help people think about with the choice between space heating and radiant systems, zoning, energy efficiency retrofits, and changes to increase occupancy so they can afford to maintain and heat the building.
+Our goal is to equip community groups with buildings to have the right conversations with the right professionals to make changes that suit their circumstances.
+Part of that is making sure they have good techniques for getting their community to talk about change.
+The social side of making change happen is just as important as the technical choices.

+ HeatHack started as a group of volunteers helping Edinburgh community groups and churches understand how to save energy and still have comfortable buildings.
+In 2010, it was just Jean Carletta and an engineer who saw her looking at the heating controls scratching their heads over some interesting problems in an Edinburgh church.
 We understand the things community groups find difficult because that's where we come from - we had to learn everything from scratch to do our work.
-We have always combined a bit of technology for temperature monitoring with engineering and a lot of thinking about what people actually do when they are in buildings.
-In 2010, it was just Jean Carletta and an engineer who saw her looking at the heating controls scratching their heads over some interesting problems in an Edinburgh church.
-HeatHack grew from there.
-Our prize find so far is one church-owned modern space that we're pretty sure had been heated 24/7 for 10 years accidentally.
+We have always combined a bit of technology for temperature and energy monitoring with an engineering mindset and a lot of thinking about what people do when they are in buildings.

  :::
 :::{grid-item}
 :columns: 4